Answer

 There are also conditions attached to the owner of the skip, who must ensure:

-• the skip is clearly and indelibly marked with the owner's name and telephone number or address;
+- the skip is clearly marked with the owner's name and telephone number or address;

-See the websites in Related Information for more details, for information regarding how to hire a skip, and to find your local authority.
+See the websites in Related Information for information regarding how to hire a skip, and to find your local authority.